Skip to content

 Our appearance is a major component of our social and personal identity.
 Human appearance is multi-faceted, with many different aspects such as skin colour, facial shape, body height, and so on.
 Unfortunately, some aspects of our appearance have also been the subject of societal misunderstandings, including discrimination and racism.

-Modern genetics is using various methods to understand the biological basis of several aspects of our appearance.
-Many genes have been identified that explain the huge variability observed between ethnicities and also within any group of people.
-Scientists have used such knowledge to increase public understanding around such issues and push back against discriminatory notions and misunderstandings.
+Researchers in the area of genetics are using various methods to understand the architecture (including but not limited to the biological basis) of several aspects of our appearance.
+For example, many genes have been identified that explain the huge variability observed between ethnicities and also within any group of people.

 Prerequisite knowledge